programmableinfrastructure/p24e.io/_guides/load-balancing/vulcand-etcd.md

 ---

-### Hints
+## Hints

-As etcd discovery doesn't support proxies you have to run an own discovery endpoint behind the proxy or if possible try to bypass the proxy.
+As etcd discovery doesn't support proxies you have to run an own discovery endpoint behind the proxy, or if possible try to bypass the proxy.
 On a local machine mobile tethering will do the trick.

 ---

-### Future work
+## Future work

-To make the registration process automatic a script needs to be created which sets the corresponding values in etcd.
-To make this automation process easy labels could be used e.g.:
+To make the registration process automatic, a script needs to be created which sets the corresponding values in etcd.
+To make this automation process easy, labels could be used e.g.:

 - `backend=foo`: assign the application to foo backend
 - `port=80`: register this port